cristiantobol/developer-toolcamp/session_04_rest_service.md

 <a name="express"></a>
 ## Express
-Express is a JavaScript web framework for Node.js
+Express is a JavaScript web framework for Node.js.
+It helps you to organise your web application into an Model-View-Controller (MVC) architecture on the server side.

-TODO - expand further.
+Express helps you to manage things like handling routes and requests.
+Without it you would have to manually parse payloads, handle cookies and sessions and select the correct route pattern based on something like regular expressions.

 <a name="mongo"></a>
 ## MongoDB